symfony/symfony-docs/components/form.rst

     use Symfony\Component\Security\Csrf\TokenGenerator\UriSafeTokenGenerator;
     use Symfony\Component\Security\Csrf\CsrfTokenManager;

-    // create a Session object from the HttpFoundation component
+    // creates a Session object from the HttpFoundation component
     $session = new Session();

     $csrfGenerator = new UriSafeTokenGenerator();